-Will Concord Police Department be able to keep my personal information private?
+Will Manchester PD be able to keep my personal information private?

 Although police reports are subject to 91-A Right to Know, redactions may be made prior to release.
-Personal information such as street address, phone number and social security number are usually removed from most responses to right to know requests.
+Personal information such as stress address, phone number and social security number are usually removed from most responses to right to know requests.
 Additional information may be redacted, if the person is a juvenile, or the name may be changed to initials.

-If you request that Concord Police Department (CPD) proceed with charges, CPD will typically forward an un-redacted police report and other investigation information to the Merrimack County Attorney's Office for review by the prosecutor.
-Note that an accused person's attorney may request a copy of the report, and the Merrimack County Attorney's Office will handle any redactions on this report.
+If you request that Manchester PD proceed with charges, Manchester PD will typically forward an un-redacted police report and other investigation information to the Hillsborough County Attorney's Office for review by the prosecutor.
+Note that an accused person's Attorney's Office may request a report, and Hillsborough County Attorney's office will handle any redactions on this report.